phoswald/sample-openliberty/README.md

 Experiments with OpenLiberty and Docker, featuring:

 - Static web content
-- Dynamic web content using JAX-RS and Thymeleaf
+- Dynamic web content using Jakarta MVC (Eclipse Krazo and Thymeleaf)
 - REST endpoints using JAX-RS
 - H2 database using JPA and EclipseLink